maxitron93/asx_options/README.md

 2. Install Scrapy with `pip install Scrapy`
 4. Install bs4 with `pip install beautifulsoup4`
 5. `cd` into /asx_options-master and run `python -m scrapy crawl asx_spider`.
 This will create a .html file in /asx_options-master for every company that has ASX traded options.
 About 100 .html files will be generated.
 6. Run `python parser.py` from /asx_options-master. parser.py will create a new CSV file, parse through the .html files one by one, extract the options data, and place the data into the CSV file.
+This will take ~20 seconds.
 7. Copy-paste the data from the CSV file into a MS Excel spreadsheet.